Will New York Law School arrange for housing in London?

 - They rarely, if ever, allow short-term stays.

 London also has many private dormitories.
-Can I make arrangements to stay there?
+Can I stay there?

 - As in the case of school dormitories, private ones rent out all of their rooms to students for either a semester or for the entire academic year which again ends in late-June.
 (New York Law School’s academic year ends in mid-May.)